 - Provide greater recognition and value of different ways to learn in the workplace

-- Highlight business priorities, agendas and addressing change
+- Highlight business priorities, agendas and future changes

 - Address workplace silos and bridge information gaps

 It’s not too late for your organisation to get involved!
-Perhaps you can run an internal workshop, some knowledge sharing or raise awareness of internal training opportunities available to your people.
+Perhaps you can run an internal workshop, do some knowledge sharing or raise awareness of the internal training opportunities available to your people.